 • Performs best during the winter months, when the temperature drops below 7 degrees Celsius.

 • Compound contains a higher natural rubber content - helps to remain flexible in freezing weather, conforming to the road.

-• The grooves of a winter tyre are typically wider to channel snow and water.
+• The grooves of winter tyres are typically wider to channel snow and water.
 The latest generation also have smaller shoulder grooves to improve snow and ice traction.

 • Designed to cope with all sorts of conditions - good performance delivered throughout the year